-In response to an article I read on what Catholic churches could learn from other churches that are filling their pews:
+In response to an article I read on what Catholic churches could learn from other “churches” that are filling their pews:

 The reason so many pews are empty in Catholic churches is because too many Catholics are already too non-Catholic in their concept of worship.
 They do not go to Mass with the proper intentions.
 Nor do they go with the understanding that the Mass is The Holy Sacrifice.
 When they are present at Mass without proper understanding and intentions and without an awareness of what is actually occurring they become bored and may eventually fail to go at all.

-Is it true that Osteen’s “key to success” is “interesting” and “non-intellectual sermons” that “touch people on a personal level”?
+Is it true that Joel Osteen’s “key to success” is “interesting” and “non-intellectual sermons” that “touch people on a personal level”?
 Does he really bring “Scripture alive in a way that the average person relates to”?
 I will agree that they are non-intellectual and that they do succeed in increasing the numbers of Osteen’s listeners.
 Do they, however, succeed in helping those listeners become all that God wants them to be?
 Do they succeed in helping those listeners transform into authentic Disciples of Christ?
-Do they succeed in helping those listeners want to be all that God wants them to be and in leading them to an unwillingness to accept anything less and to a lack of desire for anything more?
+Do they succeed in helping those listeners want to be all that God wants them to be and in leading them to be unwilling to accept anything less and to lack of desire for anything more?
 I don’t believe so.
 Quite the contrary actually.
 In fact, it may be the lack of that success that fills Osteen’s “church”.

 No, we don’t need to “learn from the Osteens of the world” in order to increase attendance at Mass nor need we “wonder why it is so poorly attended”.
 That can be attributed (in many cases at least) to either a lack or loss of faith, which in some cases (perhaps many) could be the result of inadequate catechesis.
 Much could be said about the Real Presence and of the benefits of receiving the Blessed Sacrament in Holy Communion.
 It is also important to note that those who for some reason are unable to receive Holy Communion (Catholic or otherwise) are also blessed and privileged to participate in the awesome Sacrifice by which the Real Presence is manifested.